PrincetonUniversity/advanced-command-line/04_regex/README.md

 ### EXERCISE
 Search for any words in `words.txt` that have a `q` not followed by a `u`.
-Why is Qatar not returned?
+Did you match Qatar?
 How about Iraq?

 Some character classes are common enough to have metacharacters associated with
 them: